Slauf21/Workshop-IOT-RPI-2022-23/Circuit/Altium/Schematics.md

 Then **Place** -> **Place New Symbol**

 In the SCH LIB window select the icon and press place.
 Place it somewhere on the schematic.
 Double click it and give it the name J1

+## Sensors

+The same process needs to be repeated for the sensor headers.
+This is a 5x1, 3x1 and 2 times 1x4 headers.
+When creating a one dimensional header like a 4x1.
+Select 8 pins for the DIP and remove one of the sides.